The Holy Cave, Hunterston: History and excavation

-When excavated in 1879 the cave was measured at 27 ft long and 6 ft high and wide for 15 ft to the rear.
+When it was first excavated in 1879, the cave was measured at 27 ft long and 6 ft high and wide for 15 ft to the rear.
 The excavation went down to a depth of 6 ft before hitting bedrock and three levels were discernible, each made up of layers of well-trodden ashes and seashells, the first at 18 in, a second at 30in, and the basal layer at 39ins deep.
-Many bones were found including Deer, cat, pig, horse, sheep, goat, ox, and rabbit bones were found, the horse bones between the upper and second level with dog bones between the middle and basal levels.
+Many bones were found, including deer, cat, pig, horse, sheep, goat, ox, and rabbit bones.
+The horse bones were found between the upper and second level with dog bones between the middle and basal levels.

 A significant find was a bone object with a rectangular hole at one end found on the second level and a flint object was found just above the basal level.
 An object made of slate was found.
 Some pottery fragments were found including a coarse, unglazed, reddish appearance and a thinner example with a green-brown glaze similar to Scottish Medieval pottery.
-The National Museum of Scotland holds the bone implement and some pottery fragments (Accession Numbers.
+The National Museum of Scotland holds the bone implements and some pottery fragments (Accession Numbers.
 HM 3-4).

 A shelter would most likely have once existed at the cave entrance although no recognisable signs survive of concavities etc used to support such an arrangement.
-Some apparent man-made workings on the rock face exist close by however there is an absence of religious symbols or graffiti of any kind, however, the soft red sandstone is easily eroded by rain and wind action and any such markings may have been lost even if they ever existed.
+Some apparent man-made workings on the rock face exist close by; however, there is an absence of religious symbols or graffiti of any kind.
+However, the soft red sandstone is easily eroded by rain and wind action, and any such markings may have been lost even if they ever existed.